 The single most common and resoundingly consistent answer from the asexual community is that we want you to acknowledge that asexuality exists.

-Sounds easy, but keep in mind asexuals are a largely invisible minority.
-They’re not exactly discriminated against so much as they are erased–it’s not an oppression of phobia against but an oppression of complete lack of acknowledgment.
-And yes, that is still oppression, though no one is comparing it with more violent expressions of oppression or suggesting we have it as bad or worse.
+Sounds easy, but keep in mind asexual people are a largely invisible minority.
+They’re not exactly oppressed so much as they are erased–it’s not so much phobia against but complete lack of acknowledgment.
+And yes, erasure can still have real, measurable negative effects and cause marked stress for some people, though no one is saying erasure is the same thing as violent expressions of oppression or suggesting we have it as bad or worse.
 (In other words, comments like “so what, gay people/racial minorities/women have much bigger problems” is not a helpful statement, because we aren’t trying to create a hierarchy of whose oppression sucks more.)
-We’re saying that it means the world to asexuals if we’re included when sexual orientations are examined and counted up.
+We’re saying that it means the world to asexual people if we’re included when sexual orientations are examined and counted up.

 Obviously it’d seem a little silly if an asexual mentioned being asexual and you jumped in with “Oh, hi there.
 I believe you exist!”
 So how can you show that you acknowledge their existence?

-Mainly by watching your blanket statements when it comes to sexuality, especially when it comes to comparing lack of sexuality with lack of humanity or suggesting that “everybody” needs sex.
+Mainly by watching your blanket statements when it comes to sexuality, especially when it comes to comparing lack of sexual attraction or interest with lack of humanity/personhood or suggesting that “everybody” needs sex.
 You can make sure it gets represented in academic discussions or surveys of sexuality if you have the power to do so.
-You can refrain from assuming that everyone who’s single is trying desperately to be otherwise (as aromantic asexuals don’t want to date), and if an asexual brings up the subject just try to be your brand of accepting.
-You can approach people in general without assuming they are sexual until proven otherwise.
+You can refrain from assuming that everyone who’s single is trying desperately to be otherwise (as some people, asexual or not, may be aromantic or otherwise non-partner-seeking), and if an asexual person brings up the subject just try to be your brand of accepting.
+You can approach people in general without assuming they want sex/are sexually attracted to others until proven otherwise.

-Ultimately, taking care to NOT assume sexuality is the default and being mindful of including asexuals even outside of their presence will help bring their existence into the common consciousness.
+Ultimately, taking care to NOT assume the more popular orientations are the default and being mindful of including asexual people even outside of their presence will help bring their existence into the common consciousness.

 Don’t: Here are some comments we sometimes hear from people who want to be supportive but don’t realize what they’re saying.
 (We assume the usual mocking or dismissive comments don’t need to be discussed here, because they’re not uttered by people who want to be allies.)